Lupe Vélez: Alternative theories and urban legend

-In the 2002 book Tarzan, My Father, Johnny Weissmuller Jr. recounted the events surrounding Vélez's death as a mystery caused by an attempt to "put a lid" on what happened.
+In the 2002 book Tarzan, My Father, Johnny Weissmuller, Jr., recounted the events surrounding Vélez's death as a mystery caused by an attempt to "put a lid" on what happened.
 It states her housekeeper discovered her body and called Bo Roos, Vélez's business manager, who called his friend and Beverly Hills Police Chief Anderson to the scene.
-The book states after Vélez arranged to meet Ramond, decorated her room, and dressed in a negligee, her ingestion of Seconal was either to calm her nerves to meet him or a failed dramatic gesture to scare him.
+The book states after Vélez arranged to meet Ramond, decorated her room, and dressed in a negligee, her ingestion of the barbiturate Seconal was either to calm her nerves before meeting him, or a failed dramatic gesture to scare him.
 The book also suggested the baby was fathered possibly by Cooper, not Ramond.

-Vélez's death was recounted in the 1959 book Hollywood Babylon by Kenneth Anger, and has become urban legend.
-In his telling, Vélez planned to stage a beautiful suicide scene atop her satin bed, but the Seconal did not mix well with the "Mexi-Spice Last Supper" she had eaten earlier that evening.
-As a result, she became violently ill, stumbled to the bathroom to vomit, slipped on the bathroom floor tile, and fell head first into the toilet, where she subsequently drowned.
+The recounting of Vélez's death by Kenneth Anger in his book Hollywood Babylon has become urban legend.
+In Anger's telling, Vélez planned to stage an elaborate suicide scene atop her satin bed, but the Seconal did not mix well with the "Mexi-Spice Last Supper" she had eaten earlier that evening.
+As a result, she became violently ill, stumbled to the bathroom to vomit, slipped on the bathroom floor tile, and fell headfirst into the toilet, where she subsequently drowned.
 Anger claimed that Vélez's "chambermaid" Juanita found her the next morning.
-Despite the fact that his version of events contradicts published reports and the official ruling, his story is often repeated as fact or for comedic effect – it was recounted in the pilot episode of the television comedy series Frasier, “The Good Son”, (September 16, 1993), referred in an episode of the cartoon The Simpsons and mentioned in the song "I Wanna O.D." by the Demolition Doll Rods.
+Despite the fact that his version of events contradicts published reports and the official ruling, his story is often repeated as fact or for comedic effect – it was recounted in the pilot episode of the television comedy series Frasier, "The Good Son"; referred to in an episode of the cartoon The Simpsons; and mentioned in the song "I Wanna O.D." by the Demolition Doll Rods.
 Vélez's biographer, Michelle Vogel, points out that it would have been "virtually impossible" for Vélez to have "stumbled to the bathroom" or even get off her bed after having consumed such a large amount of Seconal.
-Seconal, a barbiturate, is noted for being fast acting even in small doses, and Vélez's death was probably instantaneous.
+This barbiturate is noted for being fast-acting even in small doses, and Vélez's death was probably instantaneous.
 Her death certificate lists "Seconal poisoning" due to "ingestion of Seconal" as the cause of death, not drowning.
 Further, there was also no evidence to suggest Vélez had vomited.
+In 2013, the first publication of a police photo of Vèlez's body on the floor of her bedroom was published.